The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Paterson is the largest city in and the county seat of Passaic County, New Jersey, United States.
 As of the 2010 United States Census, its population was 146,199, rendering it New Jersey’s third-most-populous city.
 Paterson has the second-highest density of any U.S. city with over 100,000 people, behind only New York City.
 For 2015, the Census Bureau’s Population Estimates Program calculated a population of 147,754, an increase of 1.1% from the 2010 enumeration, ranking the city the 177th-largest in the nation.

-There You Have It – Hispanic Populations Across New Jersey
+There You Have It – Hispanic or Latino Populations Across New Jersey

-If you’re looking for a breakdown of Hispanic populations across New Jersey according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across New Jersey according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in New Jersey:
+If you’re curious enough, here are the least Hispanic or Latino places in New Jersey:

 - Woodcliff Lake